 - Egyptian exhibits are amongst the most popular.
-The Tutankamen Exhibition of 1972 drew record attendances.
+The Tutankamen Exhibition of 1972 drew record attendance.
 However, the Rosetta Stone, another Egyptian artefact, has proved the most popular over the centuries.

-- In the Japanese Galleries you will find a full-size replica of a traditional Japanese tea house
+- In the Japanese Galleries, you’ll find a full-size replica of a traditional Japanese tea house

 - The Parthenon Marbles are a popular attraction today but also proved to be a hit with prominent individuals in centuries past.
 Mozart visited in the 1760s and 19th-century Romantic poets Lord Byron and John Keats wrote poems about it after visiting.